 Company names must be in English or French.
 If incorporating federally a NUANS report is required and this must be submitted when applying for a company name.

 All Canadian companies must have a registered office, which must be a physical address in Canada.
 This is where company documents may be legally served and where company registers must be kept.

 Only one director is required.
 A federal company requires a resident director.

 Only a single shareholder of any nationality is required and a maximum of 50 shareholders is allowed.
 An annual general meeting must be held within six months following the year end, with no more than 15 months between meeting dates.

 There is no minimum share capital for a Canadian company.

 All companies are required to file an annual return.
 Companies are also required to produce annual financial statements that should be presented at the annual general meeting.
 Financial statements do not need to be filed with the authorities but are instead kept at the registered office where they must be available for public inspection on request.
 Private companies may opt to not appoint an auditor, if voted for by the shareholders.

-It takes approximately two weeks to incorporate a Federal Canadian Company.
+It takes approximately 2-3 weeks to incorporate a Canadian company.

 Proof of Identity